dpenciso/blog/_posts/2021-01-30-advanced-git.markdown

 ---
 layout: post
-title: "Git"
+title: "Advanced Git"
 date: 2021-01-29 14:02:00 -0600
 categories: homework
 ---

-# Git Rebase
+## Git Rebase

-## What is git rebase?
+# What is git rebase?

 asdf

-## What are some advantages and disadvantages of git rebase?
+# What are some advantages and disadvantages of git rebase?

 ### Advantages: